navi-language/website/learn.md

 Array is a collection of items, in Navi array is a mutable collection.

-Use `[type] {}` to declare an array, every array must have a type, you can't create a array without type.
+Use `[type] {}` to declare an array, every array must have a type, you can't create an array without a type.

 ```nv
 struct Item {